 Learn how the physical properties of rubber effect compound selection.

-Technical buyers and part designers need to select rubber materials that meet all of their application requirements.
-Elastomers have inherent physical properties, but these properties can be enhanced through compounding.
+Engineers and part designers need to select rubber materials that meet all of their application requirements.
+Elastomers such as silicones have inherent physical properties, but these properties can be enhanced through compounding.

 - Tensile Strength

 - Tensile Modulus